arenkhachaturian/MatchMaker/README.md

-# MatchMakingApp
+# MatchMaker

 ## Overview

-MatchMakingApp is a Qt-based application designed to manage users and games, providing matchmaking functionality for players.
+MatchMaker is a Qt-based application designed to manage users and games, providing matchmaking functionality for players.
 It features a robust engine, intuitive UI, and a modular architecture to ensure scalability and maintainability.

 Key features include:
 - A **user dashboard** with filtering and sorting options.